GETTING MARRIED BUT DON’T LIKE POSING?

-One of the most common comments I get from couples getting married is that they don’t like posing.
-However, they do love photos and good wedding photography is important to them to remember their wedding day by.
+One of the most common things I hear from couples getting married is that they don’t like posing.
+However, they do love photos and good wedding photography is important to them to remember their wedding day.

 1. The wedding ceremony “I do’s”